andrewchambers/promcron/README.md

 How `promcron` handles some edge cases:

 - If a job is overdue, `promcron` logs it, but does not run it.
-- If time jumps forward more than 60 seconds, `promcron` may miss jobs but attempts to log them and export time anomaly metrics.
+- If time jumps forward more than 30 seconds, `promcron` may miss jobs but attempts to log them and export time anomaly metrics.
+- If time jumps backwards more than 30 seconds, `promcron` may run jobs multiple times, but attempts to log them and export time anomaly metrics.

 ## Example